-The ownership of the copyright in its patrimonial aspect shall correspond to _______________, giving due moral recognition to those involved in the realization of the objective.
-“UAEH” may use the information or results which come out of this instrument in its academic functions.
+The ownership of the copyright shall correspond to _______________, recognizing the moral rights of the people that had intervened in the realization of the objective.
+The UAEH may use the information or results derived from this legal instrument for academic purposes.

-TENTH.
-CONFIDENTIALITY:
+10. CONFIDENTIALITY

-(Optional clause, only if it applies)
+(Optional term and condition, only if it applies.)

-Both parties agree to keep under strict confidentiality all the technical and financial information which is exchanged or results from the execution of this instrument.
-Shall any of the parties fail in this commitment; they will be held accountable for the damages that may result.
+Both parties agree to keep under strict confidentiality all the technical and financial information originated or exchanged along the execution of this agreement.
+The breach of this term will generate a right to damages.

-Shall UAEH incur in the above, the payment will be deducted from the contribution to which the counterpart is committed.
+If The UAEH breaches this term, the payment will be deducted from the contribution to which the counterpart is committed to pay.

-ELEVENTH.
-CONVENTIONAL PENALTIES
+11. PENALTY CLAUSE

-(Only in case the counterpart requires it and if there are down payments; does not apply if the payment is upon delivery of the project or object of the agreement).
+(Only in case the counterpart demands it and if there are advanced payments.
+It should never be included if the payment is upon delivery of the project or object of the agreement.)

-Shall “UAEH” fail to comply with the object of this agreement on the schedule and manner agreed, it shall be subject to cover a conventional fee of _______ which would be discounted from the total payment or contribution to which the other part has already agreed.
+In case The UAEH fail to comply with the object of this agreement on the schedule and manner agreed, it will be obliged to pay a conventional fee of _______ which will be deducted from the total payment or contribution to which the counterpart has already agreed to pay.

-(In case that compliance has been agreed in partial deliveries, an opportunity shall be provided for reparation of the partial breach prior to termination).
+(In case the parties agreed to partial deliveries, provisions must be made to compensate for partial breach prior to termination).

-If more than _______ days pass without reparation of the partial breach, the other part will be able to proceed to the termination of the agreement.
+Once _______ days have passed without compensating for the partial breach, the other part will be able to proceed to the termination of the agreement.

-TWELFTH.
-PUBLIC LIABILITY
+12. CIVIL LIABILITY

-It is expressly agreed that the parties shall have no liability for any damages caused as a result of unforeseeable circumstances or force majeure, particularly any type of break in the academic or administrative work, on the understanding that, once these events have been overcome the activities will resume in the form and terms specified by the parties.
+It is expressly agreed that the parties shall have no civil liability for any damages caused by force majeure, particularly damages because of strike, on the understanding that, once these events are over, the activities will continue in the terms agreed by the parties.

-THIRTEENTH.
-VALIDITY
+13. TERM

-(Care should be taken not to exceed the term of the agreement from which it derives).
+(Provisions must be made not to exceed the term of the agreement from which it derives).

-This document shall enter into force upon its signature and will last ________, renewable for similar periods after evaluation of the results and by written agreement between the parties.
+This agreement shall enter into force since its signature and will be valid for ________, renewable for the same period once the results have been evaluated and the parties have agreed about in writing.

-FOURTEENTH.
-EARLY TERMINATION AND CANCELATION
+14. RESCISSION AND EARLY TERMINATION

-(Either of these two may occur or even both can happen at the same time).
+(Either case is optional or even both cases can be included).

-Either party may terminate the agreement without a judicial declaration when there has been a breach by the counterparty on its commitments.
+In case of breach of the agreement, either party will be able to rescind the agreement without judicial statement.

-Both parts may, by mutual agreement, terminate the Agreement early when this is convenient for their interests.
+Both parties, by mutual agreement, will be able to early terminate this agreement in accordance with their own interests.

-Shall any of the institutions make this decision; it must notify the other party in writing at least ______ days in advance, invariably covering in full all the costs or work that has not been completed.
+For both cases, it is necessary to give a _____ days prior notice in writing, and all the expenses and works must be entirely covered.

-FIFTEENTH.
-AMENDMENTS
+15. AMENDMENTS

-This agreement may be modified o amended with the consent of both parties by means of the signature of the corresponding Amending Agreement; such modifications or amendments will commit those signing starting on the date of signature.
+This agreement may be amended or complemented based on mutual agreement by signing the corresponding Amending Agreement that will enter into force since its signature.

-SIXTEENTH.
-INTERPRETATION AND COMPLIANCE
+16. INTERPRETATION AND RESOLUTION OF CONFLICTS

-Both parties agree that this present document is a product of good faith, therefore any controversy and interpretation that will result from the same, in regard to its operation, formalization, and compliance, will be resolved by both parts in mutual agreement (by the Technical Commission that Clause _________ of this Agreement refers to or of the General Cooperation or Academic Cooperation Agreement from which it derives).
+Both parties agree that this legal instrument is the result of both parties’ good faith, therefore any controversy or interpretation issue regarding its operation, formalization, and compliance will be solved by mutual agreement (by the Technical Commission mentioned in the term and condition number _________ herein or in the General Collaboration Agreement it derives from).

-If ultimately both sides failed to reach any agreement, they shall abide by the jurisdiction so determined.
+If ultimately both sides failed to reach any agreement, the conflict will be submitted to the jurisdiction both parties determine.